bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 You can hide this header via the `hide-header` prop.
 Note this only _visually hides_ the selected date, while keeping it available to screen reader users as an `aria-live` region.

+### Optional decade navigation buttons

+Set the prop `show-decade-nav` to enable the previous and next decade buttons in the calendar's date navigation toolbar.

+The props `label-prev-decade` and `label-next-decade` props can be used to provide custom label text for the decade buttons.

 ### Border and padding

 Fancy a calendar with a border with padding?
 Use Bootstrap's